 Participants will stay at High Meadow, an award-winning residence designed by AIA Gold Medalist architect Peter Bohlin, founding principal of the firm Bohlin Cywinski Jackson.
-The property is situated within the 5,000 acre Bear Run Nature Reserve, adjacent to Fallingwater.
+The property is situated within the 5,100-acre Bear Run Nature Reserve, which surrounds Fallingwater.
 High Meadow includes eight bedrooms, each with twin beds and a private bath as well as a kitchen and common areas for relaxing, dining and meeting.
 High Meadow’s setting, with its unsurpassed views of nearby Chestnut Ridge, is bound to inspire creativity.
-Classes are held at the adjacent Cheteyan Studio and on-site at Fallingwater.
-Meals are locally prepared.
+Classes are held at the adjacent Cheteyan Studio and on site at Fallingwater.
+All meals are provided.

 Technology professionals having at least 1-2 years of experience in professional practice as well as experience with developing content for virtual, augmented, or mixed reality platforms will be considered.
 Enrollment limited to 10 students per session.

-For more information, contact Amy Humbert, Fallingwater's education programs coordinator, at email@example.com.
+For more information, contact Marie Woof, Fallingwater Institute Program Manager, at firstname.lastname@example.org.